20 Easy Ways to Stay Slim at Any Coffee Shop

 Not only do special sips like pumpkin spice and eggnog lattes pack excess calories and sugar, seasonal drink customers also tend to return to chains more often than those who skip the special beverages, according to a study of 35,000 customer receipts by market research firm, The NPD Group.
 They found that seasonal drink-sippers also tend to spend about 17 percent more during each visit, compared to non-buyers—and not because the special drinks cost more.
 Those who buy special drinks are also more likely to buy waist-expanding grub like pastries, bagels and all of the other stuff we just told you not to eat.
 Not only does this hike up the check average, but it also tacks on additional calories, fat and sugar, which is bad news for your flat belly goals and wallet alike.

 The barista may be cute and you may totally dig the playlist, but don’t stick around too long at the coffee shop nursing your beverage.
-Not only does hanging out increase the likelihood you’ll splurge for one of the cookies or sweets from behind the glass, it’s also a total waste of a caffeine jolt that could take a your workout to the next level.
-According to a Journal of Sports Medicine and Physical Fitness study, hitting the gym after a few cups of coffee can boost your motivation and help you bang out more reps on the bench press.
+Not only does hanging out increase the likelihood you’ll splurge for one of the cookies or sweets from behind the glass, it’s also a total waste of a caffeine jolt that could take your workout to the next level.
+According to a Journal of Sports Medicine study, hitting the gym after a few cups of coffee can boost your motivation and help you bang out more reps on the bench press.
 Similar results have been found in previous studies on endurance exercise, so sipping some coffee beforehand can help you get more from your workout and speed your weight loss—no matter how you like to break a sweat.